abhijeeth-babu/send-to-clapper/README.md

 This will:
 1. Copy the manifest file to the appropriate location (`~/.config/google-chrome/NativeMessagingHosts/` or `~/.config/chromium/NativeMessagingHosts/`).
 2. **IMPORTANT:** After installation, manually edit the manifest file at the displayed location to replace `ID` in the `allowed_origins` field with your Chrome extension ID (found in `chrome://extensions/`).

 ---

+## Tip

+Turn off video previews in the Playback and Performance section of YouTube settings.

+---